Generic Name: hydrochlorothiazide and metoprolol (HYE droe klor oh THYE a zide and me TOE proe lole)

 Drinking alcohol with this medicine can cause side effects.

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
 Follow your doctor's instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.

-Lopressor HCT (hydrochlorothiazide and metoprolol) side effects
+Lopressor HCT side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 slow heart rate, weak pulse, fainting, slow breathing (breathing may stop);

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

 low sodium level --headache, confusion, slurred speech, severe weakness, vomiting, loss of coordination, feeling unsteady.

 tired feeling; or